-- The responsibility for management of a medical condition or food allergy lies with the individual or the individual's parents or guardians. - The safety of all participants is paramount. - Any plan should include a commitment to protecting the individual's right of privacy and confidentiality.
+- The safety of all participants is paramount. - The responsibility for the management of a medical condition, such as a food allergy, lies with the individual or the individual's parents or guardians. - Any plan should include a commitment to protecting the individual's right of privacy and confidentiality.